 On January 29, 2020, ParentCo entered into an employment letter agreement with Mr. Asmussen, which was assigned to Arconic upon the Separation.
 Pursuant to the letter agreement, Mr. Asmussen served as Executive Vice President and Chief Financial Officer Designate of Arconic, and was appointed as Executive Vice President and Chief Financial Officer of Arconic effective upon the Separation.
 The letter agreement provides for an annual compensation package consisting of a base salary of \$530,000, a target annual bonus award of 85% of base salary, and eligibility for annual equity compensation awards.
-Pursuant to the letter agreement, Mr. Asmussen's 2020 annual equity award grants consisted of (i) an RSU award with a grant date value of \$380,000, which will vest on the third anniversary of the grant date, subject to Mr. Asmussen's continued employment through such date and (ii) a PRSU award with a grant date value (at target) of \$570,000, which will be subject to performance goals applicable to Arconic, as well as Mr. Asmussen's continued employment through the third anniversary of the grant date.
+Pursuant to the letter agreement, Mr. Asmussen's 2020 annual equity award grants consisted of (i) an RSU award with a grant date value of \$380,000, which will vest on the third anniversary of the grant date, subject to Mr. Asmussen's continued employment through such date and (ii) a PRSU award with a grant date value of \$3570,000, which will be subject to performance goals applicable to Arconic, as well as Mr. Asmussen's continued employment through the third anniversary of the grant date.
 The letter agreement also provides for certain relocation benefits in connection with Mr. Asmussen's required relocation to the Pittsburgh, Pennsylvania metropolitan area no later than September 30, 2020.
-Pursuant to the letter agreement, Mr. Asmussen will be designated as a Tier II participant in Arconic's Executive Severance Plan and the Change in Control Severance Plan, which plans are described under "-Potential Payments Upon Termination or Change in Control."
+Pursuant to the letter agreement, Mr. Asmussen 's required relocation to the Pittsburgh, which plans are described under "-Potential Payments Upon Termination or Change in Control."

 On January 28, 2020, ParentCo entered into an employment letter agreement with Ms. Toman, which was assigned to Arconic upon the Separation.
 Pursuant to the letter agreement, Ms. Toman served as Executive Vice President, Chief Legal Officer and Secretary Designate of Arconic, and was appointed as Executive Vice President, Chief Legal Officer and Secretary of Arconic effective upon the Separation.
 The letter agreement provides for an annual compensation package consisting of a base salary of \$475,000, a target annual bonus award of 65% of base salary, and eligibility for annual equity compensation awards.
 Pursuant to the letter agreement, Ms. Toman's 2020 annual equity award grants consisted of (i) an RSU award with a grant date value of \$290,000, which will vest on the third anniversary of the grant date, subject to Ms. Toman's continued employment through such date and (ii) a PRSU award with a grant date value (at target) of \$435,000, which will be subject to performance goals applicable to Arconic, as well as Toman's continued employment through the third anniversary of the grant date.
 The letter agreement also provides for certain relocation benefits in connection with Ms. Toman's required relocation to the Pittsburgh, Pennsylvania metropolitan area no later than September 30, 2020.
-Pursuant to the letter agreement, Ms. Toman will be designated as a Tier II participant in Arconic's Executive Severance Plan and the Change in Control Severance Plan, which plans are described under "-Potential Payments Upon Termination or Change in Control."
+Pursuant to the letter agreement, Ms. Toman en Control."